onecx/release-notes/README.md

 # OneCX Portal Release Notes
 Release notes for the official **OneCX Portal**[^1] releases.
 Each release note will tell you what’s new in each version, and will also describe any backwards-incompatible changes made in that version.

 ## Release 2025-0x-xx (planned)
+* For all UIs: Use OneCX lib version 5.xx.x
+* For all UIs: using docker-spa 1.xx.x
 * Help 1.3.0
     * Improve test coverage (planned)
 * Product Store 1.5.0
     * New UI permission: ENDPOINT#SEARCH
     * Feat: added endpoint overview page
     * Fix: search by criteria
+* Shell 1.8.0
 * Theme 1.6.0
+    * Feat: Improve save-as dialog and fix auto apply in designer
     * Feat: prevent theme deletion in UI if theme is used by a workspace
-    * Improve save-as dialog and fix auto apply
+    * Feat: use ico format for favicon upload
 * Workspace 1.6.0
     *